 What Leaders Do

 Leadership is the practice of leading people and making them take the initiative in order to achieve the goals.
 A leader is the one, who influence other people and make them move in a common direction.
 He influences the internal environment of the organization and balances the external environment with the internal environment by adopting the changes.
 Leadership practices comprise of the behavior that a leader carries with him (Wart, 2005).

+According to Mouton and Blake there are five leadership styles.
+These are low results and low people or impoverished management style.
+The second is high results and low people style, which is produce or perish management style.
+The third is medium results and medium people or the middle of the road management style.
+The fourth is high people and low results management style or the country club management style.
+The fifth is high production and high people management style or the team style.
+These styles reflect what leaders do.
+I will strive to achieve high production and high people style in my career (1).

 In this essence, two models are being discussed so as to get a thorough knowledge of the leadership practices.Kouzes and Posner Leadership Practices state five practices that a leader has to follow, which includes modeling the way, inspiring and sharing the vision, accepting challenges, enabling others to act, and encouraging them.
 These practices help a leader to achieve the commitment and enhance the effectiveness (Kouzes, & Posner, 2014).